ocastastudios/web-reader/roadmap.md

 * [ ] add comic entry in the UI with ajax and scroll to it or show it or similar
 * [ ] add more error checking and control to the download archive functionality
 * [ ] add this functionalities to all the comics:
-  * [ ] view in external browser - only if page is viewed from inside the app
+  * [x] view in external browser - only if page is viewed from inside the app
   * [ ] inject js/css/html code for top navigation menu inside the comic index.html
-* [ ] add this functionalities to internal comics:
-  * [ ] ...
 * [ ] add this functionalities to external comics:
-  * [ ] view folder in finder/explorer - only if page is viewed from inside the app
+  * [x] view folder in finder/explorer - only if page is viewed from inside the app
-  * [ ] remove entry (but do not delete files) - only if page is viewed from inside the app
+  * [x] remove entry (but do not delete files) - only if page is viewed from inside the app
   * [ ] actually delete files - only if page is viewed from inside the app
 * [ ] add "about Electricomics" section
-* [ ] better style to loading.html
+* [x] add progress bar to download
-* [ ] add progress bar to download and extract
+* [ ] add progress bar to extract
+* [x] add splash screen